denten-books/plain-text/3-projection.md

 would be more of an analog system under the proposed definitions.

-In this light, the language of cubist painting, which breaks shapes down into their modular atomic components, can be viewed as an attempt to move painting from an analog to a digital art form.
-The smallest meaningful and differentiated unit of matter in *Minecraft*, a popular cuboid world-building game, is a block.
-The world of *Minecraft* therefore answers to Goodman's definition.
-By contrast, the world of the hyper-realistic *Myst*, a landmark graphic adventure puzzle game from the 1990s, depicts the painting-like, semantically irregular reality that cannot be broken down into neat components.
-The game depicts an analog world.
+In this light, the language of cubist painting, which breaks shapes down into their modular atomic components, begins to transform an analog art form form into into a digital one.
+Similarly, the cuboid world of *Minecraft*, a popular world-building game, offers the player a block as the smallest meaningful and differentiated unit that constitutes all other meaningful things in the game.
+The world of *Minecraft* is sparse and therefore digital.
+By contrast, the world of the hyper-realistic *Myst*, a landmark graphic adventure puzzle game from the 1990s, depicts the painting-like, semantically irregular reality that cannot be broken down into neat components. *Myst* depicts a dense, analog world.

 Already we run into some conceptual trouble here.
 Plainly, *Myst* is also a digital game.
-When viewed as pixels, all digital images follow the logic of cubism to its deconstructive conclusion.
-On some level of analysis *Myst* too can be atomized into components discrete and differentiated throughout.
+All digital images follow the logic of cubism to its deconstructive conclusion in that they atomize analog quantities into discrete and differentiated points of light or pixels.
 But would we not say the same thing about a rule based analog game like chess?
-Chess is also discrete and differentiated throughout on some rule-based level of analysis which includes grids, binary colors, and pieces.
-At another, material level it is again not.
-The wood grain of the chess board is part of an analog world.
-And yet on a deeper, atomic level of observation it again is to the extent that atoms answer to Goodman's qualifications of being "discontinuous" and differentiated throughout.
+On the level of semantics, Chess is also a sparse game, one that is discrete and differentiated throughout.
+One plays on top of a grid with pieces that move according to a rigidly proscribed set of rules, and along binary color distinctions.
+At another level of analysis however, chess is an analog game.
+The wood grain of the chess board is part of the dense, undifferentiated world.
+On a deeper layer yet, at the atomic scale of observation, the chess board again begins to appear sparse, discontinuous, and differentiated throughout.
+We are left without the means to tell wood-and-(fake)-ivory chess from block-and-pixel *Minecraft*.

 The quality of being digital seems to be dependent on the point of view.

-An answer suggests itself from the conundrum.
+In this light, density and sparseness depend on the viewers ability to perceive differentiation.
+By the 1980s several new attempts to quality digital representation were attempted in analytic philosophy.

 An interesting corollary to the continuous property of analog systems is our inability to duplicate their states exactly.
 I can approximate the pressure